axecheverria/prj_1/README.md

 ####Usage
 Input a YouTube URL for a song into the form in the project's <a href="http://downloader-proj.herokuapp.com/" title="Project 1", target="_blank">web page</a>.

-After pressing go, a link to a downloadable mp3 file will be available.
+After pressing `GO`, a link to a downloadable mp3 file will be available.

 E.g., on entering: